 Another topic of discussion is how to dispose of the sheath.
 Some women are paranoid, and to those I say, “Once he gets off, push him off, pull it off, run into the bathroom, and flush it.
 Be kind, and return with a Wet-Nap.”
 Typically, however, condom disposal is the man’s duty.
 The smartest thing for him to do is remove it immediately, tie the end like you’re about to make balloon animals, place it in a zip-lock sandwich bag, put it in your jeans pocket, and remember it’s there so you can flush it with confidence.

 As far as the condom wrapper is concerned, I always like to kick it under the bed.
 This is a “Man Code” thing designed to warn the next lover.
-I once found three hair ties, two cats, a watch, softball bat, and six wrappers under my lover’s bed.
+I once found three hair ties, two cats, a watch, a softball bat, and six wrappers under my lover’s bed.
 They were magnums.
 I was saddened.

 So, if you’re sitting in the CVS parking lot reading this, I encourage you to skip the condoms and buy chewing gum.
 Your man will appreciate it, and, with any luck, buy me a tall, frosty beverage.